Kozer2/Ecommerce-App/README.md

 As an administrator I would like upload a picture for each product so that my shoppers will know what our products look like As an administrator I would like replace a picture for each product so that I can keep my inventory up to date As an administrator, I would like a preview of my product listings so that I can see what my customers will see in the online store

+# Final Product

+The final product is published to Azure *CURRENTLY NOT WORKING*.
+Images can be uploaded and show up in Azure container.
+It is possible to create accounts, login, create categories, and products.
+Images do not show up on products just yet.